crate/cratedb-toolkit/doc/io/index.md

+# I/O Subsystem

-# Load and extract data into/from CrateDB
+Load and extract data into/from CrateDB.

 ## About
+Using the InfluxDB and MongoDB I/O subsystems, you can transfer data from [InfluxDB] and [MongoDB] to [CrateDB] and [CrateDB Cloud].

+## What's inside
-A one-stop command `ctk load table` to load data into CrateDB database tables.
+A one-stop command `ctk load table` to load data into database tables.

 ## Installation